A more privacy-friendly blog

 • After: self-hosted JavaScript code

-Many privacy-conscious people are disabling JavaScript or using extensions like uMatrix or NoScript.
-Except for comments, I was using JavaScript only for non-essential stuff:
+Many privacy-conscious people disable JavaScript or use extensions like uMatrix or NoScript.
+Except for comments, I used JavaScript only for non-essential features:

 For sidenotes, I have turned the JavaScript code doing the transformation into Python code, with pyquery.
 No more client-side JavaScript for this aspect either.

-The remaining code is still here but is self-hosted.
+The remaining code is still present but self-hosted.

 Memento: CSP#

-The HTTP Content-Security-Policy header controls the resources that a user agent is allowed to load for a given page.
-It is a safeguard and a memento for the external resources a site will use.
-Mine is moderately complex and shows what to expect from a privacy point of view:
+The HTTP Content-Security-Policy header controls the resources a user agent can load for a given page.
+It serves as both a safeguard and a reminder of the external resources a site uses.
+Mine is moderately complex and shows what to expect from a privacy standpoint:

 Content-Security-Policy: